 It simply needs to be engaging and have an upbeat tempo.
 Simpler said than done.
 A couple of good practices for creating quality safety newsletters are:

 1 – Keep newsletters short

 Keeping safety newsletters short and to the point makes your life easier because it allows the safety newsletter to focus on just a couple of main points.
-Thus, when crafting the content, you are able to spend your time focusing on quality rather than quantity.
+Thus, when crafting the content, you can spend your time focusing on quality rather than quantity.

 Moreover, you will only have one shot to grab a reader’s attention – once he/she puts down the newsletter, they will likely never touch it again.
 When newsletters are only 1-2 pages long, people are more likely to open and read the entirety of newsletters than longer ones.

-When newsletters are longer than 2 pages, an organization is usually wasting their time.
+When newsletters are longer than 2 pages, an organization is usually wasting its time.